groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

 ## Do you want to contribute? 👨🏾‍🔬

- Please, do it ☺ Any feedback is welcome 🤩 so feel free to ask or comment anything you want via a Pull Request in this repo.
+ Any feedback is welcome :sparkles: so feel free to ask or comment anything you want via a Pull Request in this repo.
  If you need extra help, you can ask Adrián Esteban-Pérez (adrianesteban@uma.es) :e-mail:.

- ## Contributors 👑
+ ## Contributors

  * [OASYS group](http://oasys.uma.es) -  groupoasys@gmail.com